Jonathan Demme's unrealized projects: Man Trouble

 In 1983, Diane Keaton and Jack Nicholson were cast to star in the romantic comedy Man Trouble, with Demme at that time attached to direct.
 The film was eventually made in 1992, albeit with Ellen Barkin in place of Keaton and Bob Rafelson in place of Demme.

 Rosebud County

 According to Peter Bogdanovich, in the early-to-mid-1980s, Demme nearly directed a script written by Larry McMurtry called Rosebud County for his company Moon Pictures.
 "We tried to get Barbara Stanwyck, but she said she hated the script because it was nothing but cuss words," he said.
-The project was later realized for television, without Demme or Bogdanovich's participation.
+The project was later realized for television as Montana, but without Demme or Bogdanovich's participation.

 Stealing Home

 In 1984, a two-year option on the screenplay for Stealing Home was acquired by Jaffe/Lansing Productions, with Demme involved to direct the project.
 By 1986, Warner Bros. acquired the property, with writers Steven Kampmann and Will Aldis set to co-direct.